-For Subdistrict ARP Wells listed in this ARP, DWR total metered groundwater withdrawals as of April 1, 2021, for the 2020 Water Administration Year were 246,309 acre-feet.
+For Subdistrict ARP Wells listed in this ARP, DWR total metered groundwater withdrawals as of April 1, 2022, for the 2021 Water Administration Year were ±212,342 acre-feet, including ±209,000 acre-feet of sprinkler pumping.
 The Subdistrict bases their projections on sprinkler groundwater withdrawals because only a small percentage is applied through flood irrigation and "Other" wells.